About auditory processing disorder (APD)

 This means that problems with learning, listening and communication, reading and writing can be signs of APD.

-Auditory processing disorder (APD) is usually diagnosed once children start school.
+Auditory processing disorder (APD) can be hard to diagnose because its signs overlap with the signs of other conditions.
+But it can usually be diagnosed once children start school.

-It’s a good idea to first see your GP or paediatrician for advice if you’ve noticed any of the signs or symptoms of APD, or if your child’s teacher has noticed your child is having trouble listening at school.
+It’s a good idea to seek advice from your child and family health nurse, GP or paediatrician if you’ve noticed any of the signs or symptoms of APD, or if your child’s teacher has noticed your child is having trouble listening at school.

 The GP or paediatrican might refer your child to an audiologist to test your child’s hearing.